moyasser20/vehicle_fuel_efficiency_optimizer_SC/CASE_STUDY_REPORT.md

 # Case Study Report: Vehicle Fuel Efficiency Optimizer
 ## Using Neural Networks for Driving Behavior Optimization

+**Part 2 – Case Study Using Neural Network Library**

+This report addresses all requirements for the case study component:
+1. ✅ Problem description and rationale
+2. ✅ Dataset description and preprocessing steps
+3. ✅ Neural network architecture choice and justification
+4. ✅ Final training and evaluation results (loss curves, accuracy, etc.)
+5. ✅ Clear explanation of how your library was used
+6. ✅ Graphs, tables, or screenshots supporting your results

 ---

 ## Executive Summary